After leaving FGS, Colin obtained

 Personal Tribute to Paul French by Ian Sargeant

-I didn't really know Paul during his
+I didn't really know Paul during

-in Farnham in 1992.
+live in Farnham in 1992.
 He was our church organist at

 Paul was a slightly reserved and very thoughtful man, with great compassion.
 It was self-evident that he was very clever, but I know from our conversations that he also had a great capacity to explain complex ideas with simple clarity - the stamp of a born teacher.
 He had a good sense of humour and was generous by nature.